KaedeYure/ytmdl/README.md

 # YTMDL - YouTube Music Downloader

 A simple, user-friendly tool to download music from YouTube with proper metadata tagging.
+This is Yure's version of YTMDL coded in NodeJS, made for easy personal usage.

 ## Quick Installation